 You should always exercise caution and sound judgment in discussing personal information with other employees.
 Generally, information disclosure should be limited to those who need to know.
+Any misuse of information in the course of employment may amount to misconduct, an offence under applicable criminal, privacy, information access or State Records legislation and / or serious wrongdoing.

-13. Who should I report a breach of the Code to?
+14. Who should I report a breach of the Code to?

-You are required to understand and comply with State Super's Public Interest Disclosures Policy.
+You are required to understand and comply with State Super's Public Interest Disclosures Policy and the Public Interest Disclosure Act 2022 (PID Act)) on how to report a serious wrongdoing and the actions taken when an allegation is made.